-The winters can be quite harsh, so to enjoy the best of Canada (unless you are planning on heading north-west to the Yukon for a sighting of the Northern lights), you may want to avoid this time of year.
+The winters can be quite harsh, so to enjoy the best of Canada (unless you are planning on heading northwest to the Yukon for a sighting of the Northern lights), you may want to avoid this time of year.

-Also, snowstorms can make driving on the road trip quite treacherous.
+Also, snowstorms can make driving on a road trip quite treacherous.
 On another note, if you plan to visit just one of these spots during the winter and do not do much driving (or perhaps you are accustomed to snowy winters from your hometown), it can be quite lovely to see some Christmas markets and the Niagara Falls frozen.